lmmx/copermut/README.md

 - offline RDF analysis: concept graph enrichment/structuring

 ### Research-assistive application:
-- Biological research-oriented spin-off with the same format, use of biological linked data (ontologies" - see: [obofoundry.org](http://obofoundry.org))
+- Biological research-oriented spin-off with the same format, use of biological linked data ("[ontologies](http://obofoundry.org)")

 - see: [Wiki](https://github.com/lmmx/copermut/wiki) consolidating readings and discussions of {category,graph,order} theory, {geometric,linear,matrix} algebra, {ML,DL,NLP} — _etc._ — as imaginative routes and progressive community resource in systems biology, genomic statistics, and their surrounding communities in the computer, life, and physical sciences.